 A plane for science

-Exploring distant space we wish to contribute primarily to the protection of our atmosphere, this requires a better understanding of what is happening.
-The SolarStratos Mission will fly at an altitude little frequented in a fragile environment, propelled solely by solar energy without any pollutant emissions and will give us the possibility to make new measurements, never done before.
+Exploring upper atmosphere we wish to contribute primarily to the protection of our climate, this requires a better understanding of what is happening.
+The SolarStratos Mission will fly at an altitude little frequented in a fragile environment, propelled solely by solar energy without any pollutant emissions and will give us the possibility to make new measurements, rarely done before.

 At a glance